Current number of accepted species: 5,545

 the HKRMS editorial board intend to maintain a fast update of the database.
 The HKRMS editorial board cannot be held responsible for any errors or misuse of data contained in this register.

 Suggestions and comments from users are very welcome.
-If you come across any incorrect or incomplete information, or you are willing to contribute to this initiative, please contact Terence Ng, Chief editor.
+If you come across any incorrect or incomplete information, or you are willing to contribute to this initiative, please contact Kevin Ho, chief editor.